Out Of The Brew, SE14 6AF

 Food and drink: There's not much of a menu, just a couple of sandwiches in the morning (I had avocado+rocket and liked it) plus pastries etc. They apparently do soup at lunchtime.
 There were no meat products as far as I could see, and their website says they "endeavour to cater for vegetarian, vegan and gluten free customers".
 They're licensed, and have a cabinet of bottled beers etc. from various small breweries, though I wouldn't naturally come here if I wanted a beer.
 I had an Americano (£2.20) and a tea (£2.50), both fine.

 There's good Wi-Fi (100 Mbps, stable, network "OOTB Guest" - password on wall behind counter).
 Several electrical sockets (some with USB).
 Several people were working on laptops.

 Child-friendliness: One child present when I visited.
 I didn't notice any high chairs, and there were no baby changing facilities in the toilet (not really room anyway).

 Accessibility: Step 3-4 cm to get in, otherwise level inside.
 The back garden is up 4 or 5 steps.
 The toilet is small and difficult to manoeuvre in.

-Rowley Birkin QC's conclusion: I really like this place.
+Rowley Birkin QC's verdict: I really like this place.
 Staff and customers all considerate and friendly.
 It's a good place to work if it's outside the lunch period.